Clubs & Organizations

 To be part of the NHS, students must first qualify as candidates.

-Potential student members must meet the Scholarship Pillar criteria, which includes:
+Students must meet the Scholarship Pillar criteria, which includes:

-• 10th or 11th grade classification,
+The potential member must be in 10th or 11th grade

 If the potential member meets all of the above criteria, the member will receive an invitation in the spring semester, typically at the end of January or early February.
 The invitation, sent through Canvas, requests information used by the faculty council to support their candidacy for membership.

-Once the potential member receives the Canvas invitation for NHS membership, you will need to join the NHS Candidates Course Spring of - - - - where you can submit a "Candidate Information Packet" for faculty council review.
+Once the potential member receives the Canvas invitation for NHS membership, you will need to join the "NHS Candidates Course Spring of 2025" course, where you can submit a "Candidate Information Packet" for faculty council review.
 Timely submission is crucial, showcasing your dedication to the NHS pillars: Leadership, Service, and Character.

 Service:

-• Accepting the JHS Chapter Service Hour Guidelines
+Accepting the JHS Chapter Service Hour Guidelines

 Leadership:

-• Submitting four teacher recommendations
+Submitting four teacher recommendations

 Character:

-• Meeting all deadlines and candidacy process requirements
+Meeting all deadlines and candidacy process requirements

-• Upholding NHS standards commitment
+Upholding NHS standards commitment

-• Considering school discipline records, incidents of academic dishonesty, and teacher recommendations
+Considering school discipline records, incidents of academic dishonesty and teacher recommendations

 Who are the members of the Faculty Advisory Council?

-Five faculty members at Jordan High School, chosen by the campus principal, are responsible for making decisions related to potential members and addressing disciplinary issues among current members.
+Five faculty members at Jordan High School, chosen by the campus principal, who are responsible for making decisions related to potential members and addressing disciplinary issues among current members.

 Notification of selection or non-selection will be sent via Canvas, including the next steps.
 Selected candidates receive information on induction and a $50 dues payment link.
 Non-selected candidates get details about the appeal process.